Garage Extension Cost

 When building a brick or block structure, sand is required to make mortar to join the blocks together.

-On average, a single garage will take around one ton of sand to build; however, this number does not include the sand required for the concrete foundation.
+On average, a single garage will take around 1 x tonne of sand per 1,000 bricks.
+Although note this number doesn't include the sand required for making a concrete foundation.

 Sand is not a very expensive material, so affordable builder’s grade sand will only cost around £50 per ton.